 When Can I Get Deployments?

-The timeline for release is early June, with betas going out to select customers soon.
+The timeline for release is early to mid-June, with betas going out to select customers soon.
 Reach out to your Chocolatey Software representative for more details.
 If you are not a current customer, you can also reach out to our team to get started.
 We are excited to get it in your hands!